 When I went in, I was trying to separate myself.
 “I’m not supposed to be in here, I am innocent, I am not supposed to be with these other guys.”
 I ended up realizing that I was no different than anyone.
 They dehumanize you in there.
 No one has a name.
 Me saying I’m innocent — well, a lot of people think they’re innocent.
 The correctional officers didn’t have time to hear any of that.

-I remember this old geezer in there, he got sentenced 20 to life for murder.
+I remember this old timer in there, he got sentenced 20 to life for murder.
 He came to jail temporarily for a parole hearing and they housed him in with us.
 He said, “I know you say you’re innocent, but there has to be a reason why you are here.
 Open your eyes and see what’s here.”
 At first I was like, “What?
 That makes no sense!”
 But I started to take in all the people here.
 Everybody was going through the same things.
 Everyone was trying to deal with having their friends and families taken away.
 We were each other’s only support system.

 I had this idea of what the word criminal meant.
 But when I was listening to this guy, who was in for murder, it was a big perspective change.
 Everyone in there is a human being.
 People have made mistakes and learned from them.
 When you have nothing, you need each other.
 One day, after I’d been wearing the same clothes for two months, some of the guys collectively got me fresh T-shirts and underwear and socks.
 Once I saw what goes on in jail, how we were treated, I will never forget.
 We need to have more conversations about it.
 I don’t believe anybody has to go through what I went through to get this perspective.
 I got my innocence restored.
 A lot of people don’t get that opportunity.

-This weekend you will perform at the Brooklyn Public Library.
+You will perform at the Brooklyn Public Library.
 Do you expect the performance to differ from the UNCG performance in any specific way?

 I’ll alter the performance to fit a public setting.
 Every place has its own culture, so in a way, it’s up to the community that comes through the library.
 It can go a number of ways.
 I just hope it goes safely.
 I’m interested to hear the stories.
 It’s not always about jail itself, but about overcoming things.
 Sometimes it’s just about getting through a struggle.